Get PyPortal

 Slides can be uploaded to the CP Portal using PyPortal's Upload Slides functionality.
 Typically, this method results in faster upload speeds and less time overall, compared to uploading slides via the browser.

-To upload slides, use the built-in functionality
+To upload slides, use the built-in functionality or its shortcut version .

 pyportal.exe us -h